-Once the BERT plan is complete, exploration of funding opportunities can begin and will continue throughout the design phase as more details are determined about the specific design of the trail and additional details on necessary funds are finalized.
+With the BERT planning process complete, exploration of funding opportunities can begin and will continue throughout the design phase as more details are determined about the specific design of the trail and additional details on necessary funds are finalized.
 The construction documents resulting from the design phase will also be used to obtain the necessary approvals and permitting so that phased construction of the BERT can begin and proceed as opportunity presents.

-Additional public engagement would also be conducted throughout these future phases and continued/ additional engagement, and coordination with project partners and adjacent property owners will be critical to the final realization of a completed BERT.
+Additional public engagement will also be conducted throughout these future phases.
+Continued engagement and coordination with project partners and adjacent residents will be critical to the final realization of a completed BERT.